MeroVinggen/Godot-ThreadedResourceSaveLoadPlugin/README.md

   threadsAmount: int = OS.get_processor_count() - 1
 )
 ```
 `threadsAmount` - how many threads will be used to process loading.
-You may pass your amount to save resources for additional parallel tasks (the amount will be cut to resources amount)..
+You may pass your amount to save resources for additional parallel tasks (the amount will be cut to resources amount).

 ### Accessing loaded resources